tsingha/rocket/README.md

 Hello!
 Welcome to my Rocket Chat Automation.
 This task is automatically deploying a Rocket Chat Application on EKS environment.
 The EKS environment will be deployed using **EKSCTL**.
 Rocket Chat Application deployment is a HA deployment, but MongoDB is standalone deployment.
 Also, here we are deploying **Network Load Balancer with the NGINX Ingress Controller** and **Ingress** to control the load and traffic.
 Also, we are using self-signed certificate for https secure access.
 For continuous deployment we are using **Jenkins**.

-**Note**: Here Continuous deployment is not necessary required because using KUBECTL utility only, we can able complete our deployment.

 Before start create a Jump Server or Client Machine using Centos 7 and do the below task.

 1.	**Install AWS CLI command utility**